Autobike/Autobike_old_maj2023/docs/manual.md

 If the SSH server is not enabled on your myRIO (which it is not from the factory), you must [enable it](#myrio-ssh-configuration).
 Next, press <kbd>F1</kbd>, select "Tasks: Run Task", then "MyRIO: Upload".
 This task runs the batch script [`upload-to-myrio.cmd`](../myrio/c/upload-to-myrio.cmd) which uploads the built files from [`bin`](../myrio/c/bin/) to the myRIO via `scp`.
 In the output of the task, answer "Yes" to any questions and enter the password of the myRIO user when prompted.

 > [Related Documentation](https://nilrt-docs.ni.com/cross_compile/config_vs_code.html)

+### Writing new C code

+To create a new C block with your own code in LabVIEW, you need to do three things:

+1. Write your C code.
+See [`balancing_controller.c`](../myrio/c/src/balancing_controller.c) for a basic example.
+It is recommended to document your code in the style of [Doxygen](https://www.doxygen.nl/manual/docblocks.html).
+2. Create a CMake target for your C code by editing [`CMakeLists.txt`](../myrio/c/CMakeLists.txt).
+You want to add another entry like [this](https://github.com/Autobike/Autobike/blob/4d0ef337a8a46b9b6f841eca9678f09dc1901441/myrio/c/CMakeLists.txt#L29).
+The [CMake documentation](https://cmake.org/cmake/help/latest/) may be helpful if you are trying to do more advanced builds.
+After this step you should be able to build and upload your code using the same steps described [here](#building-c-code-for-myrio) and [here](#uploading-c-code-to-the-myrio).
+3. In LabVIEW, create a "Call Library Function Node" block and configure it to match your C library function.
+See [`Balancing Controller.vi`](../myrio/labview/Sub%20VIs/Balancing%20Controller/Balancing%20Controller.vi) for an example.

 ## ESCON